anilkoithara/cypress-cucumber/README.md

 - `Code Coverage` matrix can be also be generated after test completions for more details visit https://docs.cypress.io/guides/tooling/code-coverage.html#E2E-and-unit-code-coverage,

 - Mochawesome reporter can be added to generate nice html reports
-- Need to setup add test run in different browser chrome and firefox(easily be achiviable in cypress with passing --browser firefox) with different viewport(Internet Explorer and mobile testing in not currently supported )
+- Need to setup add test run in different browser chrome and firefox( easily be achievable in cypress with passing --browser firefox) with different viewport (Internet Explorer and mobile testing in not currently supported)
 - Good to have a smoke pack

 ## Technical debates